khansen/gbdev/articles/porting-nes-sound-engine/index.md

 How the data for a row in the pattern is interpreted depends on the value of the next byte of pattern data.

+- If the value is between $c0 and $cf (inclusive), it's a _set speed_ command.
-- If the value is greater than or equal to $f0, it's a command (which can have a parameter).
+- If the value is between $d0 and $df (inclusive), it's a _set volume_ command.
 - If the value is between $e0 and $ef (inclusive), it's an effect (which can have a parameter).
+- If the value is greater than or equal to $f0, it's an extended command (which can have a parameter).
 - Otherwise, the value is a note, and it signals the end of data for this row.

 > What's the difference between a command and an effect?
 They both change some